levitsky/pyteomics/tutorial/source/mass.rst

 Mass of modified peptides
 -------------------------

-With :py:func:`calculate_mass` you can calculate masses of modified peptides as well.
-For the function to recognize the modified residue, you need to add the information about its elemental composition to the :py:data:`std_aa_comp` dictionary used in the calculations by default.
+With :py:func:`pyteomics.mass.calculate_mass` you can calculate masses of modified peptides as well.
+For the function to recognize the modified residue, you need to add the information about its elemental composition to the :py:data:`pyteomics.mass.std_aa_comp` dictionary used in the calculations by default.

 .. code-block:: python